 Presidential Policy Directive–41 (PPD-41): United States Cyber Incident Coordination

 View online PPD-41 sets forth principles governing the federal government’s response to any cyber incident, whether involving government or private sector entities.
 For significant cyber incidents, it establishes lead federal agencies and an architecture for coordinating the broader federal government response.
 This PPD also requires the Departments of Justice and Homeland Security to maintain updated contact information for public use to assist entities affected by cyber incidents in reporting those incidents to the proper authorities.

 Homeland Security Presidential Directive–5 (HSPD-5): Management of Domestic Incidents

 View onlinePDF 25 KB The purpose of this directive is to enhance the ability of the United States to manage domestic incidents by establishing a single, comprehensive national incident management system.
 The 2003 directive described federal policies and objectives; identified steps to improve federal, state and local incident coordination; and directed the Secretary of Homeland Security to create a National Response Plan and National Incident Management System.

-View online Summary: HSPD 7 establishes a national policy for Federal departments and agencies to identify and prioritize critical infrastructure and to protect them from terrorist attacks.
+View online HSPD-7 establishes a national policy for federal departments and agencies to identify and prioritize critical infrastructure and to protect them from terrorist attacks.
 The directive defines relevant terms and delivers 31 policy statements.
-These policy statements define what the directive covers and the roles various federal, state, and local agencies will play in carrying it out.
+These policy statements define what the directive covers and the roles various federal, state and local agencies will play in carrying it out.

-View Online Summary: President Jimmy Carter created FEMA by Executive Order on March 31, 1979.
-On July 15, 1979, President Carter then transferred all the disaster related statutory authority that had been vested in the Presidency, or in other Federal agencies, to FEMA.
+View Online President Jimmy Carter created the Federal Emergency Management Agency (FEMA) by Executive Order on March 31, 1979.
+On July 15, 1979, President Carter then transferred all the disaster related statutory authority vested in the Presidency, or in other federal agencies, to FEMA.